HackRU/handbook/directors.md

 - SWE (society of women engineers)

 Please continue it.

+### Cupcake and Bean

+We also maintain a couple machines.

+Cupcake is a small notepad laptop with not much processing.
+She (yes, she), runs Arch without a GUI to be the label printer's server.
+She'll be tested for the first time this semester.

+Bean is a raspberry Pi.
+He runs raspbian and is used in the CAVE to display bus times and other niceties on the CAVE TV when people aren't playing smash.
+With pianobar and a pandora account, he can also play music.

+### Generally...

 We also promote hackathons, project-building, and inclusivity in programming.
 The first two promotions are natural.
 It also becomes easier to invite architects as you get to know them